wanderdust/newsletter/content/posts/029_securing_serverless/index.md

 Lambda is one of the most versatile AWS services, it can serve as the backend for your APIs as well as many other workloads.
 The problem is that each AWS account has a hard limit of 1,000 concurrent Lambda executions.
 If your application uses them all, other services or functions in your account may be left without capacity.

-**Set Reserved Concurrency**
-The solution is to configure reserved concurrency for critical functions.
+**Set Reserved Concurrency**: The solution is to configure reserved concurrency for critical functions.
 This caps the maximum number of concurrent executions, giving you predictable costs and preventing downstream services (like DynamoDB) from being overwhelmed.
 It also guarantees that other Lambda functions in your account still have room to run, even during heavy load.
 Ensure the frontend code retries API calls using exponential backoff in case the API call fails.

 ### DynamoDB

 DynamoDB is a low latency key value database for unstructured data.
 It comes with serverless and provisioned options.
 Serverless is the more expensive mode, but it comes at the benefit of out of the box autoscaling and not having to pay for provisioned infrastructure.
 The other side of the coin is that you run into more cost when the traffic is high.

-**Use DAX for Caching**
-Consider using DynamoDB Accelerator (DAX) to cache repeated queries.
+**Use DAX for Caching**: Consider using DynamoDB Accelerator (DAX) to cache repeated queries.
 By serving cached responses, you cut costs and improve latency.

-**Apply Resource-Based Policies**
-Restrict DynamoDB access to just your Lambda functions.
+**Apply Resource-Based Policies**: Restrict DynamoDB access to just your Lambda functions.
 This ensures nobody can hit your tables directly.

 ## Conclusion